mantidproject/mantid/docs/source/algorithms/PaalmanPingsMonteCarloAbsorption-v1.rst

 Inelastic, quasielastic and elastic measurements are supported, both for direct and indirect geometry instruments.

-The required properties for each of the supported shapes is listed in the table below:

 *Height* is a common property for the sample and container regardless the shape.

 Below are the required properties for each specific shape: